 What happened to the CECRA?

-CERS will replace the CECRA, which ended on September 30, 2020 for new applications and October 30, 2020 for extensions.
+CERS replaced the CECRA, which ended on September 30, 2020, for new applications and October 30, 2020, for extensions.
 If you received CECRA funding this will not impact your CERS.
 For more information on the CECRA program, view our CECRA FAQ.
 Please note that the program is no longer available, and we are not updating our FAQ.